AbsaOSS/py2k/docs/motivation.md

 # Why we built Py2K

-**Py2K** is a tool **designed by data scientists, for data scientists**.
-Allowing data scientists, data engineers and developers to stay within the Python environment and avoid the jargon related to Kafka, Schema Registry,and Avro by utilising Pythonic Objects.
+**Py2K** is a library that connects pandas dataframes to Kafka and Schema Registry.
+It is a tool **designed by data scientists, for data scientists**.
+It allows data scientists, data engineers and developers to stay within the Python environment and avoid the jargon related to Kafka, Schema Registry,and Avro by utilising Pythonic Objects.

 ---